bkowalczyk21/engineering-portfolio/src/content/posts/2018-09-13-cocoanec-readiation-model.md

 titleImage: /assets/horn-antenna-setup.png
 ---

-### Breakthoughths in Concealed Object Detection
+### Breakthroughs in Concealed Object Detection

 While there are several metal detection systems available (think TSA), many are still expensive and infrastructurally demanding.
 There is yet to be a lightweight technology which can discreminate betwen dangerous and benign conductive materials (specfically for private use).

-With specfific methods, the utilizization of pulsed ultra-wideband microwaves has shown positive reuslts in shape detection of conductive materials.
+With specfific methods, the utilizization of pulsed ultra-wideband microwaves has shown positive results in shape detection of conductive materials.

  Please reference **[<ins>Dr. Kowalcyk's Dissertation</ins>](https://scholarworks.uvm.edu/cgi/viewcontent.cgi?article=2172&context=graddis)**

-### My Invomentent
+### My Involement

 ```grid|2|
 ![<span style="color:#777777;"> CocoaNEC Wire-Grid Model of Two Interacting Horn Antennas </span>](/assets/horn-grid.png)